Adopt these 10 strategic technologies in 2020

 Take a look into the crystal ball.
 What does Gartner predict for 2020?
 Here are ten strategic trending technologies that tech leaders should have on their radar in the coming years.
 Augmented and virtual reality might train employees in the future, voting might become based on a blockchain, and AI security might become the most important factor in risk management.

 Research and advisory company Gartner released a report on the top 10 strategic technology trends predicted for 2020.
-Using this predictive information, technology innovation leaders can plan strategies for the upcoming year and where to focus their efforts for technological and AI adoption.
+Using this predictive information, technology innovation leaders can plan strategies for the new year and where to focus their efforts for technological and AI adoption.

 The full report from Gartner weighs in at a hefty 52 pages with insights from analysts David Cearley, Brian Burke, David Smith, Nick Jones, Arun Chandrasekaran, and CK Lu.
 Interested individuals can download their free copy.